inlg2025/inlg2025.github.io/sitedata/registration.md

 - **Basic package**: Coffee breaks, lunch (31 October, 1st November, 2nd November);
 - **Lite package**: Coffee breaks only.

+**Extra ticket for Gala Dinner**:	When you purchase a ticket, one person can accompany you to the gala dinner.

 #### Author Registration:
 Every main conference paper requires a full package registration by October 8, 2025 to be included in the program.